Earth Day 2018: 11 Ways You Can Stop Water Pollution in Kane County

 What Can We Do To Improve Water Quality in Kane County?

 What can you do to improve the water quality before the runoff reaches our lakes, rivers and streams?

 Here are 11 ways you can help efforts to stop stormwater pollution:

 - Switch to reusable water bottles and reusable shopping bags.
 Plastic bottles can end up as litter, polluting the lakes, rivers and streams.
+If you want to ensure the water you drink is good quality, then you might want to check out reviews on water purifiers.
+For example you can check out the Best Water Purifiers in India online.
+Simultaneously, you’ll be aiding the environment by reducing your plastic consumption.
 Click here for information about microplastics in our Nation’s waterways from the United States Geological Survey.

 - Properly dispose of your household hazardous waste, such as cleaning supplies, pesticides or mediation.
 Do not dump chemicals down your sink, toilet, stormwater drain, sanitary sewer or in your yard.
 Find out how to properly dispose of your household hazardous waste from Kane County Recycling.

 - Cut down on your use of fertilizers, pesticides and herbicides.
 Always follow directions on these products and use sparingly.
 The less we use, the less we have in the stormwater runoff.